Lisbon Airbnb Market Analysis 2026: Short Term Rental Data & Vacation Rental Statistics in Lisbon, Portugal

 Recommendations for Hosts

-- Prioritize adding missing essentials: Wifi, Kitchen.
+- Prioritize adding missing essentials: Wifi.

 - Highlight unique or less common amenities you offer (e.g., hot tub, dedicated workspace, EV charger) in your listing description and photos.